Riley

 Creating a new list (with and without a template)

-make it more useful and effective than the Notes app
+Functions more useful and effective than the Notes app

 “Monday” Example of a Saved List: Saved button, easily reusable